-Finally, in the sixth step, the outputs of FAHP (the global weights associated with the indicator-benchmark combinations calculated in step 4) are combined with the satisfaction ratings from step 5, to compute the weighted managerial satisfaction index.
-The overall individual perceived export performance index (the IPEP index) can then be calculated by summing up the values of the weighted satisfactions measured in the previous step across all of the benchmarks.
+Finally, in the sixth step, the outputs of FAHP (the global weights associated with the indicator-benchmark combinations calculated in step 4) are combined with the satisfaction ratings from step 5 to compute the weighted managerial satisfaction index.
+The overall IPEP index can then be calculated by summing the values of the weighted satisfactions measured in the previous step across all of the benchmarks.